 2. How can we minimise the risk of disputes over the running of the business?

-Two general approaches often seem to reduce the likelihood and intensity of disputes:
+Two general approaches can reduce the likelihood of disputes:

 3. What can I do if family members who work for the business don't get on well together?

 In principle, you would hope to be able to deal with the problem in the same way as with any two employees who don't get on together.
 You may be able to talk through the problems with the individuals concerned and negotiate an agreement.

 If one individual is clearly behaving inappropriately - for example, sabotaging the other's work - you could invoke your disciplinary procedures.
 It may be possible to organise for the two individuals to work in separate areas of the business, minimising the opportunities for conflict.
 Or you may decide that the best solution is to ask one individual to resign.